|

 2. Set the repeat protection rules that you want to test.

 3. Set the number of tracks to select from the folder.
-It should be at least 5-10 times larger than there are tracks in the folder.
+It should be at least 5-10 times larger than the number of tracks in the folder.

 4. Click the Test button and wait for the results.